We provide assistance with transport to sixth form or college to students who meet our eligibility criteria.

 Transport assistance needs to be renewed annually and is not provided for students on apprenticeships or work placements.

-View the contribution students must make towards their travel costs each year:
+View the contribution students must make towards their travel costs each year.
+These also apply to students with an education health and care plan, as per the updated policy:

 The cost for new starters and renewals is £490.